-The application of this policy is monitored by the site manager and headteacher through, among other things, visual checks of the school site and equipment, and checks of risk assessments.
-Copies of risk assessments and paperwork relating to any checks are kept in the Headteacher's office.
+The application of this policy is monitored by the Site Manager and Executive Headteacher through, among other things, visual checks of the school site and equipment, and checks of risk assessments.
+Copies of risk assessments and paperwork relating to any checks are kept in the Executive Headteacher's office.